ROLFFFX/UniTask/README.md

 This file is for the backend deployment use.
 It configures the version of java JDK this backend implementation is using.
 For this implementation, the java version used is 17.

 --
+# Database
+we use a cloud MySQL database with Microsoft Azure.
+The database connections and settings are configured in the application.yml file with path “./unitask/src/main/resources”.

+We are using the “onboard” database for the local host test, and the “unitask_deploy” database for the deployed version.

+We highly suggest that you continue with our selected databases.
+If you want to use a new database, after connected to the Azure database, use the following commands:

+-- create a database
+create database “name of your new database”;
+-- select you current database use “name of your new database”;

+In the application.yml file, you should also change the spring: datasource: url:
+url: jdbc:mysql://unitask-mysql.mysql.database.azure.com/the_name_of_your_database

+Then run the backend following the steps explained in the “Onboarding Process” -> “Spinning Up Local Server”

+Before test any end points, you should also add three ROLES into the roles table with the following code (Note that you must first “use” your database):

+INSERT INTO roles(name) VALUES('ROLE_USER');
+INSERT INTO roles(name) VALUES('ROLE_MODERATOR');
+INSERT INTO roles(name) VALUES('ROLE_ADMIN');

+To see the content in each table, run: select * from “table you want to check”;

+To see all tables in the database, run: show tables;

+--
 # Deployment